Crossover distributions at the edge of the rarefaction fan: Introduction

-where $\mathcal{Z} (T,X)$ is the well-defined \cite{W} solution of the stochastic heat equation, Starting (\ref{KPZ0}) with initial data $\H(0,X)$ means starting (\ref{she}) with initial data $\mathcal{Z} (0,X)=\exp\{-\H(0,X)\}$.
+Starting (\ref{KPZ0}) with initial data $\H(0,X)$ means starting (\ref {she}) with initial data $\mathcal{Z} (0,X)=\exp\{-\H(0,X)\}$.
 However, one is best advised not to think in terms of $\H$ for the initial data since here we will deal with initial data for $\mathcal{Z}$ (such as Dirac-delta functions) which do not have a well-defined logarithm.

 The stochastic partial differential equation (\ref{she}) is shorthand for its integral version,